enMedD/enmedd-ai/CONTRIBUTING.md

 pip install pre-commit
 ```

-Then, from the `danswer/backend` directory, run:
+Then, from the `enmedd/backend` directory, run:
 ```bash
 pre-commit install
 ```

 Additionally, we use `mypy` for static type checking.
-Danswer is fully type-annotated, and we want to keep it that way!
+Arnold AI is fully type-annotated, and we want to keep it that way!
-To run the mypy checks manually, run `python -m mypy .` from the `danswer/backend` directory.
+To run the mypy checks manually, run `python -m mypy .` from the `enmedd/backend` directory.

 #### Web
 We use `prettier` for formatting.
-The desired version (2.8.8) will be installed via a `npm i` from the `danswer/web` directory.
+The desired version (2.8.8) will be installed via a `npm i` from the `enmedd/web` directory.
-To run the formatter, use `npx prettier --write .` from the `danswer/web` directory.
+To run the formatter, use `npx prettier --write .` from the `enmedd/web` directory.
 Please double check that prettier passes before creating a pull request.

 ### Release Process
-Danswer loosely follows the SemVer versioning standard.
+Arnold AI loosely follows the SemVer versioning standard.
 Major changes are released with a "minor" version bump.
 Currently we use patch release versions to indicate small feature changes.
 A set of Docker containers will be pushed automatically to DockerHub with every tag.
-You can see the containers [here](https://hub.docker.com/search?q=danswer%2F).
+You can see the containers [here](https://hub.docker.com/search?q=enmedd%2F).